krasimir/react-in-patterns/patterns/presentational-and-container/README.md

 }
 ```

-we export a function that accepts the presentational component:
+we may export a function that accepts the presentational component:

 ```js
 export default function(Component) {